baimukashev/Photographic-Mosaic/README.md

-# Mosaic-Dataset
 ## Image Processing Course Project

-This folder contains the files for the project.
+### This folder contains the files for the project.

 1. Tile images is in the folder "Dataset"